shubham-saudolla/3D-Shooter/README.md

 ---

-A simple 3D shooter with lots of particle effects, smart enemy pathfinding and an intellignet system that discourages camping and encourages player movement!
+A simple 3D shooter with lots of particle effects, smart enemy pathfinding and an intelligent system that discourages camping and encourages player movement!

 ---